ibm-cloud-docs/resiliency/bcdr-faq.md

 Yes, DR can take place in the same region, and it might be faster due to lower latency and no need for cross-region data replication.
 However, using a separate region is recommended for better resilience.
 If the primary region is severely impacted, recovery in the same region might not be possible.

-{{site.data.keyword.cloud_notm}} seeks to recover services within the region, in line with any published [Service Level Objectives (SLOs)](/docs/resiliency?topic=resiliency-slo).
+{{site.data.keyword.cloud_notm}} seeks to recover services within the region, in line with any published [service level objectives (SLOs)](/docs/resiliency?topic=resiliency-slo).
 Recovery might take minutes or hours but in the worst-case scenarios, perhaps where there has been physical destruction of property, it can take days, weeks, or months to achieve.

 In {{site.data.keyword.cloud_notm}}, if there is an outage where {{site.data.keyword.cloud_notm}} calls a disaster, {{site.data.keyword.cloud_notm}} might have to recover services before you can recover your workloads.
 If so, you need to add the time it takes for {{site.data.keyword.cloud_notm}} to complete its recovery to the time it takes to do yours.
 Keep this in mind when you decide whether to rely on just a single region.